caedm/cabs/README.md

 Docker containers.
 If you make changes to the Dockerfile for the agent, use `./control.py build` to rebuild the image and stop all containers running the old image.

+Also, watch out for certificate files.
+Those are the only files we haven't checked into the git repo (for obvious reasons).
+On my machine, I have the following files:

+    agent/app/agent_server.pem
+    agent/app/broker_cert.pem
+    client/app/src/cert.pem

+You don't need these files to run the automated test cases in `control.py`, but you will need them when running `make` for the agent or client.
+It's probably easiest to get them from one of our working machines that has the agent/client already installed.

 ## Release Notes